Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Inverse -semigroups and their order properties

 \subsection{Order properties}

-As is the case for any poset, we say $A$ is a \emph{complete inverse algebra} if each of its non-empty subsets $X$ has an infimum $\inf X$ in the natural ordering.
-In particular, such an $A$ possesses a bottom element $0=\inf A$.
+As is the case for any semilattice, we say $A$ is a \emph{complete} inverse $\wedge$-semigroup if each of its non-empty subsets $X$ has an infimum $\inf X$ in the natural ordering.
+In particular, such an $A$ possesses a bottom element and multiplicative zero $0=\inf A$.
 If $X$ is also bounded above, the supremum $\sup X$ exists.
-In particular, if $A$ has an identity element $1$, $E(A)$ is a lattice.
+In particular, if $A$ is \emph{unital}, i.e., has an identity element $1$, $E(A)$ is a lattice.
 We write $x\vee y$ for $\sup\{x,y\}$ (when it exists).

 As usual, $A$ is \emph{\ distributive} if $x(y\vee z)=xy\vee xz$ for all $x,y,z\in A$ with $y,z$ bounded above, and \emph{completely\ distributive} if $x(\sup Y)=\sup\{xy\colon y\in Y\}$ for all $x\in A$ and all $Y\subseteq A$ such that $Y$ has an upper bound in $A$.
 The following result, known as \emph{Ehresmann's lemma} [Schein; \cite{LePLMS}, section 1.28], is so central to this work that it can hardly be a fault to include the short proof.